jakobib/nkos2016/paper.md

 obviously sketchy in its current form.
 The system was even more incomplete before large parts of it had been edited by the author, mainly to adjust or add missing English labels and items without any instance or subclass statement.
+A couple of items were also moved or merged after notification and discussion with the Wikidata community.^[The question about 'taxonomy' vs.
-Instead of criticizing usage limitations of Wikidata class hierarchies such as @Spitz2016, or suggesting methods to better spot classification inconsistencies such as @Brasileiro2016, peculiarities of knowledge organization systems based on Wikidata shall be highlighted in the following.
+'biological classification' could not be resolved.]
+Instead of criticizing usage limitations of Wikidata class hierarchies such as @Spitz2016, or suggesting methods to better spot classification inconsistencies such as
+@Brasileiro2016, peculiarities of knowledge organization systems based on Wikidata shall be highlighted in the following.

-First of all, classes and instances are more or less given by existence or non-existence of Wikidata items with sitelinks: only 11 of 181 classes in the classification above don't have at least one corresponding Wikipedia article.
+First of all, classes and instances are more or less given by existence or non-existence of Wikidata items with sitelinks: only 14 of 189 classes in the classification above don't have at least one corresponding Wikipedia article.
 To some degree new Wikidata items can also be added without sitelink, but this is controversial at least for abstract concepts which have no obvious unique